Missouri rental applications empower landlords to collect the exact details they need to make smarter leasing decisions when choosing tenants.

 Missouri landlords have the right to ban pets in their dwelling units.

 Landlords also can’t charge pet fees, rent, or deposits for ESAs or service animals.
-That said, tenants must cover any damage their animals cause, regardless of their status.
+That said, tenants must cover any damage their animals cause, regardless of status.

 Denial Process